escapewindow/docker-signing-server/README.md

 An attempt to create a dep signing server container for testing/development (currently gpg and jar/apk only)

-The gpg and jar keys are throwaway; don't trust it anywhere :)
+The gpg and jar keys are throwaway; don't trust them anywhere :)

 Usage: